 "It is a project very dear to the house, it represents the backbone of science and universities and polytechnics in Portugal.
 Without it it is very difficult to scale to any other type of digital science at the research level", explained the vice-president of FCT, Francisco Santos, pointing out that "from the point of view of networks, there is a before and after the RCTS100.
 Before we had a Network that was completely concentrated in the coast, now we have an inclusive Network".

-"The execution of the RCTS100 project has ensured a common communications platform that covers the entire national territory, reaching all district capitals, and ensures the provision of a single set of advanced services to education and research entities, regardless of their location," said Ana Pinto, Director of the Network Area of FCCN.
+"The implementation of the RCTS100 project has ensured a common communications platform that covers the entire national territory, reaching all district capitals, and which guarantees the provision of the same set of advanced services to education and research entities, regardless of their location," said Ana Pinto, Director of the Networks Area at FCCN.

 This equal access to the network, regardless of the area in which the institution is located, combats the "digital divide" - which is characterized, technically, by differentiated access to services depending on location.
 Some Institutions of Higher Education did not have available the whole RCTS portfolio of connectivity services, which "put them on an unequal footing, because there was contrast and asymmetry in access to services," explained Ana Pinto.

-An example of this inequality, which is now being mitigated, is that some entities have gone from 1Gbps internet connections to 100Gbs connections, a sharp increase in capacity to access the Network and the internet, and have the possibility to activate multiple connections, at 10 or 100Gbps, dedicated to research projects as described by the Director of the Network Service of the FCCN Unit, adding that for entities to be able to take advantage of all this installed capacity, it was very important to enable the internal network of some HEIs, also conducted under the RCTS100 project.
+An example of this inequality, which is now being mitigated, is that some entities have gone from 1Gbps internet connections to 100Gbs, a sharp increase in network and internet access capacity, and now have the possibility of activating multiple connections, at 10 or 100Gbps, dedicated to research projects, as described by the Director of the Unit's Network Service FCCN , adding that, for entities to be able to take advantage of all this installed capacity, it was very important to train the internal network of some HEIs, also carried out under the RCTS100 project.

 So far, the RCTS100 Project has had a very positive impact on institutions, largely reducing complaints from the educational community, as was witnessed by the IT directors of several HEIs present at the event.